Enterprise Tech News: Microsoft Windows Server 2016 Adds Container Support, Go 1.5 Releases, Facebook Parse now Open-source

 Microsoft has launched a new preview of the Windows Server 2016 and the System Center 2016.
 What is notable about this launch is that Server 2016 is the first version that offers native support for Windows Server containers.
 These are basically Linux containers that can be managed through Powershell and Docker’s command-line tools.

 This update is also going to help developers who need more container support.
-The company hopes to also empower IT professionals who face pressure to get their apps out from development phase to testing or deployment.
+The company hopes to also empower IT professionals who face pressure to get their apps out from the development phase to testing or deployment.

 Google Go Programming Language Version 1.5 Released